phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 you to perform change tracking for each item.
 If the `@posts` variable changes, the client will simply send a list of component IDs (which are integers) and only the data for the posts that actually changed.
+You can read more about `:key` in the [documentation for sigil_H/2](Phoenix.Component.html#sigil_H/2-special-attributes).

-Another solution is to use `Phoenix.LiveView.stream/4`, which gives you precise control over how elements are added, removed, and updated.
+The second solution is to use `Phoenix.LiveView.stream/4`, which gives you precise control over how elements are added, removed, and updated.
 Streams are particularly useful when you don't need to keep the collection in memory, allowing you to reduce the data sent over the wire and the server memory